 Malwarebytes has a web browser extension to help fight malware, called Malwarebytes Browser Guard.
 Malwarebytes customers know how good Malwarebytes is at keeping malware at bay.
 The idea of an additional extension in the browser by the same team is a comforting one.
 Here’s what Malwarebytes says about Browser Guard:

 Malwarebytes Browser Guard crushes unwanted and unsafe content, giving you safer and faster browsing.
 Not only that, it is the world’s first browser extension that can identify and stop tech support scams.
 We take on the bad guys so you don’t have to.

 - Puts the hurt on tech support scammers

 - Protects your privacy

 - Stops malware in your browser

-1. To install the Browser Guard extension, visit Malwarebytes and choose your browser version.
-I use Edge, so I chose Chrome because Chrome extensions now work in Edge.
+1. To install this extension, visit Malwarebytes and choose your browser version.
+For Microsoft Edge, in this example, we can select Chrome because Chrome extensions now work in Edge.
 Clicking on Free Download For Chrome takes you to the Chrome extension Store:

 2. In the Chrome Store, click on Add to Chrome.

 3. When your browser asks you, click Add extension.

 4. Here, Edge tells you that the extension has been added.